namdlefhtes/calculator/README.md

 2021-01-18

 working typed numbers and operators, and equals, and clear.
 Work on css and layout next time!

+2021-01-19
+working on css. cannot centre this thing.